SimiaCryptus/qqn-optimizer/paper/combined.md

 Researchers have developed various approaches to combine gradient and quasi-Newton directions:

-* **Trust Region Methods**: These methods constrain the step size within a region where the quadratic model is trusted to approximate the objective function.
+* **Trust Region Methods** [@conn2000trust]: These methods constrain the step size within a region where the quadratic model is trusted to approximate the objective function.
 While effective, they require solving a constrained optimization subproblem at each iteration.

-* **Line Search with Switching**: Some methods alternate between gradient and quasi-Newton directions based on heuristic criteria, but this can lead to discontinuous behavior and convergence issues.
+* **Line Search with Switching** [@morales2000automatic]: Some methods alternate between gradient and quasi-Newton directions based on heuristic criteria, but this can lead to discontinuous behavior and convergence issues.

-* **Weighted Combinations**: Linear combinations of gradient and quasi-Newton directions have been explored, but selecting appropriate weights remains challenging and often problem-dependent.
+* **Weighted Combinations** [@biggs1973minimization]: Linear combinations of gradient and quasi-Newton directions have been explored, but selecting appropriate weights remains challenging and often problem-dependent.

-* **Adaptive Learning Rates**: Methods like Adam use adaptive learning rates but don't directly address the combination of first and second-order information.
+* **Adaptive Learning Rates** [@kingma2015adam]: Methods like Adam use adaptive learning rates based on gradient moments but don't directly incorporate second-order curvature information.

 We propose quadratic interpolation as a simple geometric solution to this direction combination problem.
 This approach provides several key advantages:

-1. **Hyperparameter-Free Operation**: While the sub-strategies for the quasinewton estimator and the line search still have hyperparameters, QQN combines these in a principled way that does not require additional hyperparameters.
+1. **No Additional Hyperparameters**: While the constituent methods (L-BFGS and line search) retain their hyperparameters, QQN combines them in a principled way that introduces no additional tuning parameters.

 2. **Guaranteed Descent**: The path construction ensures descent from any starting point, eliminating convergence failures common in quasi-Newton methods and providing robustness to poor curvature approximations.
    Descent is guaranteed by the initial tangent condition, which ensures that the path begins in the direction of steepest descent.

-3. **Simplified Implementation**: By reducing to one-dimensional optimization, we can solve the final landscape in a highly adaptive way while inheriting theoretical guarantees from existing line-search methods.
+3. **Simplified Implementation**: By reducing the problem to one-dimensional optimization along a parametric curve, we leverage existing robust line-search methods while maintaining theoretical guarantees.

 ## Contributions